Pharmaceutical and Medical Devices

 You may have a medical malpractice claim against your doctor if he or she prescribed you a drug or medical device that was not appropriate given the circumstances of your illness, or if the doctor failed to monitor your progress after the product was prescribed.

-When you call a Galfand Berger personal injury attorney about injuries you sustained as a result of a medical product, we will evaluate every possible claim that you may have, including whether your doctor may have been responsible for the harm that you suffered.
+When you call a Galfand Berger personal injury attorney about the injuries you sustained as a result of a medical product, we will evaluate every possible claim that you may have, including whether your doctor may have also been responsible for the harm that you suffered.